 Yet, I was not ready to let it go.
 I love challenges and changing behaviors the force-free way.
 I knew for a fact that I would not leave him unattended in a yard to eat poop all day, not at least at my place.
 I had to find a way.
 So after some time, I went back to keeping him on leash, this time using a slightly longer leash and taking him to his favorite poop party spot, making sure to interfere minimally and rewarding him lavishly when he pooped on leash.
 Soon, he became regular and even seemed like he enjoyed pooping on leash!

 Yet, even on leash, he was extremely fast and he managed to outsmart me a couple of times.
 He loves to sniff, so he would always be sniffing on his outdoor adventures.
 With his furry tail, almost always kept high like a proud banner, it kept blocking my view when he was walking ahead.
 It was hard at times seeing exactly what he was doing.
 I often figured it out when it was too late...When this happened, I would feel a complete idiot.
 Yes, I felt like hitting my head repeatedly with a newspaper, Ian Dunbar style.
-It may have helped to keep him on a shorter leash, but when he was out, I didn't want to interfere much with his activities as he was used to do as he pleased at home on his farm.
+It may have helped to keep him on a shorter leash, but when he was out, I didn't want to interfere much with his activities as he was used to doing as he pleased at home on his farm.

 A Need to Change the Emotional Response

 As the days went by though, I noticed that this dog was starting to resent being leashed to go in the yard.
 Why?
-It ultimately made sense, this dog was always free to do as he liked and have as many poop banquets as he wanted and now he was leashed.
+It ultimately made sense, this dog was always free to do as he liked and have as many poop banquets as he wanted, and now he was leashed.
 I could see his disappointed face when he went with me to his favorite area in hopes of enjoying poop, but there was nothing there.
 I know the feeling because I often felt it as well.
 Yes, indeed, but I do not eat poop, no thank you.

 Realistically speaking though, how many times did I go to my favorite restaurant only to find it closed.
 Boy, that angered me especially when my mouth was watering thinking about what to order...With this dog, the frustration became quite evident the day we went to the area, he sniffed and then started to scratch at his collar.
 Often, I see this frustrated displacement behavior in dogs when they're waiting for their meals to be prepared and it's taking too much or see food on the counter and can't get to it, but I found it curious that he always aimed for the collar almost as if telling me that he didn't like being on leash to begin with as it prevented him from engaging in his favorite poop eating activities since we walked at a distance from problem areas.